St John's Church, Duxford, Cambridgeshire

 Due to the historic nature of our buildings, only a very small number have heating, running water or toilet facilities.
 The lighting is usually operated via a 'push button' timer or a motion sensor.

-Six miles south of Cambridge, 1 mile south east of M11 at Junction 10; church in centre of small village on St John's Street
+Ten miles from the centre of Cambridge, 1 mile south east of M11 at Junction 10; church in centre of small village on St John's Street

-Nearest railway station: Cambridge (6 miles).
-Bus route number C7
+Nearest railway station: Whittlesford Parkway (1 mile); Bus route number C7

 Why not make your visit more enjoyable and informed by finding out more about this church before you visit?
 You can download a range of publications below including the relevant county guide, and any walkround guides we have for this churchCambridgeshire County Guide 2012